eighty20results/e20r-sequences/README.md

 * Version bump for fixes added after the initial version (minor typo & namespace bugs)

 ###.1.2
-* Bug Fix: Incorrect page ID supplied when filtering sequence member pages
+* Fix: Incorrect page ID supplied when filtering sequence member pages

 ###.2
-* Added support for templated and configurable new content alerts.
-Includes scheduling (cron) by sequence
+* Added support for templates and configurable new content alerts.
+Includes scheduling (cron) by sequence.
-* Reformatted Sequence Settings metabox.
+* Reformat of the Sequence Settings meta box.
 * Added support for pre PHP v5.3 releases. (tentative - not been able to test)
 * Optimized settings save functionality (one instance of the save functionality).
 * Separated out Javascript & cleaned up AJAX handling for sequence handling, post addition/removal & settings. (@Askelon)